klenwell/simbowl/README.md

     npm start

-To see changes, you'll need to run build:
+This should also launch the watch option with `webpack-dev-server`, but this appears to [to be broken](https://github.com/webpack/webpack-dev-server/issues/875).
+So to see changes, you'll need to run build:

     npm run build